brevis-network/prover-network-contracts/docs/market.md

 - Eligibility re-verified

 ### **Phase 3: Proof Submission**
-- Winner submits ZK proof before request deadline
+- Winner submits ZK proof (verified by PicoVerifier) before request deadline
-- Proof verified by PicoVerifier contract
-- **Payment:** Winner pays second-lowest bid (reverse second-price auction)
-- **Fallback:** If only one bidder, winner pays their own bid
+- Winner gets paid second-lowest bid or their own bid if only one bidder
-- **Distribution:** Fee → staking rewards, excess → requester
+- Distribution: Fee -> staking rewards after protocol cut, excess -> requester

-### **Refund Mechanism**
+### **Refund**
-- If deadline passes without fulfillment, anyone can trigger refund
-- Full `maxFee` returned to original requester
+- If no bid or deadline missed, anyone can trigger refund full `maxFee` to original requester

 ---